Thanh-Truong/Thanh-Truong/README.md

 Just a software developer and database researcher whose passion is building data-intensive applications.
 Here are some ideas to get you started:
-- 🔭 I’m currently working on building data platform at [TV4](https://tv4.se), Sweden
+- 🔭 I’m currently working on building data platform at [TV4](https://tv4.se), Sweden.
 - :newspaper: I maintain an online page at [thanh-truong.github.io](thanh-truong.github.io)
-- :handshaking: You can reach me via my [Linkedin](https://www.linkedin.com/in/thanh-truong/)
+- :star: You can reach me via my [Linkedin](https://www.linkedin.com/in/thanh-truong/)